Green Stormwater Infrastructure

 Low Impact Development

-View a map of local public projects that use green stormwater features.
 An example of a local award-winning green street in the City of Campbell is the reconstruction of Hacienda Avenue from Winchester Boulevard to Burrows Road.
 This redeveloped one-mile stretch of Hacienda Avenue (Winchester Boulevard to Burrows Road) features 63 biotreatment areas, street trees, and bike lanes.
+View a map of other local public projects that use green stormwater features.